kinnshuuu/Headout_assignment/README.md

 - Accept two query parameters, `n` for the file name and `m` for the line number.
 - Return content based on specified conditions.

+## Optimization

+### Efficient File Handling:

+Implemented an efficient file handling mechanism to read and return content from files without loading the entire file into memory.

+### Concurrency:

+Utilized concurrent programming techniques to handle multiple incoming requests concurrently, improving overall server responsiveness.

+### Dockerization:

+The Dockerfile has been optimized to ensure compatibility with both ARM architecture and x86.

+### Paging Optimization:

+Implemented a paginated view for file content retrieval, allowing users to specify the page number and page size for more efficient navigation through large datasets.

 ## API Endpoints

 ### 1. Root Endpoint